npmcdn-to-unpkg-bot/Free-Code-Camp/README.md

 ## My Work

-This is a collection of the algorithm solutions web and projects I have completed during the Free Code Camp Course.
+This is a collection of the algorithms, and web projects I have completed during the Free Code Camp Course.

 ## Completed: